 Understanding how to manage your portfolio when rates are rising can help to mitigate any potential negative effects.
 The chart below shows the price-yield relation for a 10-year, 9% annual coupon bond.

 What to Do When Interest Rates Go Up

-Big rate gyrations, in both the short and long-term, can significantly impact the balance in your portfolio.
+Big rate gyrations, in both the short- and long-term, can significantly impact the balance in your portfolio.
 And, as in tightrope walking, balance is critical to success in investing.
-So, what moves should you make now that interest rates are drifting upwards?

-The answer to how you should be investing in the current climate is very Zen.
-You should invest the same way you should always be investing.
-That means building a diversified portfolio made up of quality stocks and bonds that will pay you income through the ups and downs of the markets and the world.
-To borrow a line from the movie Benjamin Button, we never know what’s coming for us.
-The best we can do is mindfully manage our portfolios to limit the downside and increase potential upside as the market goes about its unpredictable business.
-Diversification is the best way to do that — regardless of where rates are headed.
+The answer to how you should be investing when interest rates rise is fairly simple: you should invest the same way you should always be investing.
+That means building a diversified portfolio made up of quality stocks, bonds, cash, and cash equivalents that will pay dividends through the ups and downs of the markets and the global economy at large.

 Trying to time the market or predict which way rates will go is a wasted effort; the smartest thing investors can do is mindfully manage their portfolios to limit the downside and increase potential upside as interest rates and the market fluctuate.
 Diversification is the best way to do that—regardless of where rates are headed for the short- or long-term.

 The Balance does not provide tax, investment, or financial services or advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk, including the possible loss of principal.